 Cash, check, or credit card can be used for a deposit to set up a digital store account for your camper.
 Please set up your camper's digital wallet prior to check-in.
 Store deposits can be collected at check-in, but it is better to have this handled beforehand to make the check-in process more efficient.

 Campers will not be permitted to carry cash on the premises or pay for their items in cash at the store.
 If you find the need to add store money after you have dropped off your camper, please call the camp office for assistance at 269-945-4574 or log into your household's online registration portal to add funds.
 Families will have the ability to add camp store funds to their camper's digital wallet at any time while their camper is at camp as well as view a statement of their spending.

 Your camper's digital wallet is for the entire summer, not one session at a time.
 If your camper is registered for multiple sessions, any balance not used in their first week will roll over to their next week at YMCA Camp Algonquin, and so on.
-If you think your camper would struggle with the temptation of a larger amount in their Camp Store Wallet their first week, we recommend only depositing a smaller amount of around \$25, then returning to add more to their Wallet, or call the office, to add more funds before their next week of camp.
 If your camper is registered for multiple sessions, it is up to you to decide if they will receive a lump sum store deposit for the whole summer or if you will add funds to their digital wallet before each new session.
 Camp staff is not required to budget the camper's store funds.
-We find that summer camp is a wonderful place to learn and visiting the camp store provides an opportunity for campers to practice the life skills of shopping and making financial decisions safely while understanding the effects of their decisions.